 Look to the streets themselves for outpourings of creativity too, as local artists freely use Porto’s cityscape as a canvas.
 This includes female artist Berriblue, a local Polish/Irish artist who uses bold, and often confronting, installments to publicly explore sexuality, religion and mental health issues.
 (Her work is regularly exhibited locally—and she’s created a luxury series of scarves using her artwork.)

 If you’d rather spend the afternoon relaxing, hotfoot across town to the business district of Boavista and buy a guest pass to the underground spa hidden beneath the Porto Palácio Congress Hotel on Avenida Boavista 1269.
-Here you can drift in a big, inky pool by the flicker of tea lights and unwind with bubble jets, a sauna and hammam.

 In my opinion, there’s only one way to see out a perfect day in Porto, and that’s by watching the sun slide into the Atlantic from Jardim do Morro.
 Portugal is blessed with magnificent light so sunsets are a daily attraction for locals and tourists alike.
 Pick up some local cheese and tremoços (lupini beans) from a traditional grocer like A Pérola do Bolhão (Rua Formosa 279) and grab a bottle of vinho verde (green wine) then roll out a picnic on the grass.
 The views of Porto’s staggered cityscape across the river are spectacular.